rxavier/poniard/README.md

 | KNeighborsRegressor           |                     -22388.9  |               -16538.6         |                                  -5.35881 |                               -5.40109     |                        -109.728  |                     -86.218       |  0.105827  |   0.374221 | 0.0043016  |   0.127281   |
 | DummyRegressor                |                     -27480.4  |               -26460           |                                  -1.57572 |                               -1.89635     |                        -119.372  |                    -110.842       | -0.0950711 |   0        | 0.00351734 |   0          |
 | DecisionTreeRegressor         |                     -40700.6  |                    0           |                                 -24.6131  |                                0           |                        -151.028  |                       0           | -0.562759  |   1        | 0.0193477  |   0.00560312 |

+# Similar projects
+Poniard is not a groundbreaking idea, and a number of libraries follow a similar approach.

+**[LazyPredict](https://github.com/shankarpandala/lazypredict)** is similar in that it runs multiple estimators and provides results for various metrics.
+Unlike Poniard, by default it tries most scikit-learn estimators, and is not based on cross validation.

+**[PyCaret](https://github.com/pycaret/pycaret)** is a whole other beast that includes model explainability, deployment, plotting, NLP, anomaly detection, etc., which leads to a list of dependencies several times larger than Poniard's.